 How does it work?

-PCHC will be migrating soon to an advanced clearing system using the concept of check truncation, where images and the payment information of the check are electronically captured and transmitted to the drawee bank via PCHC while the paper check “truncated” at the branch of deposit, thus eliminating the need to physically present the paper check to the Paying/Drawee Bank.
+In 2017, PCHC implemented an advanced clearing system using the concept of check truncation, where images and the payment information of the check are electronically captured and transmitted to the drawee bank via PCHC while the paper check “truncated” at the branch of deposit, thus eliminating the need to physically present the paper check to the Paying/Drawee Bank.
+This new system is known as Check Image Clearing System or CICS.